dptools/process_offsite_audio/README.md

 7. Compute transcript QC stats across the redacted transcripts
 8. Send email listing all the transcripts that were successfully pulled from TranscribeMe and those still awaiting transcription, as well as the transcripts newly returned from manual review by sites

-Note that the Box/Mediaflux push described in step 3 is done by separate code written by the Pronet/Prescient teams respectively (latter remains to be implemented).
+Note that the Box/Mediaflux push described in step 3 is done by separate code written by the Pronet/Prescient teams respectively (Pronet version is on a daily dev+prod cron at 4pm, Prescient remains to be implemented).
 The return of reviewed transcripts is handled by Lochness.
 Sites will go through any transcripts sent to them, mark any PII missed by TranscribeMe with curly braces (per TranscribeMe convention), and move to a folder indicating completed review (which Lochness can then pull from).
 Currently the code sends all transcripts for review by sites, but per the U24 SOP the code will eventually be updated to send a random subset only for review.
 Anything not sent for review will immediatly undergo steps 5 and on.
+Transcripts that have been succesfully transferred to Box for site review will be kept by the transfer code in a "completed" subfolder indefinitely, which is what will be referred to in determining whether a site is still in the mandatory manual review phase or not.

 <details>
 	<summary>The primary outputs of this side of the pipeline include the transcripts at various stages of processing, as well as the final derived QC measures, as detailed here:</summary>